oauth-wg/oauth-selective-disclosure-jwt/main.md

 - Given a claim value, a salt, and the resulting hash, it is hard to find a second salt value so that HASH(salt | claim_value) equals the hash.

+Add: The Salts must be random/long enough so that the attacker cannot brute force them.

+Note: No need for the wallet-generated hashes? to prevent issuer-verifier collusion

 # Privacy Considerations {#privacy_considerations}